Mental illness is an important issue which affects some members of our younger population.

 Sometimes autistic children may engage in self-injurious behaviours.
 They can have problems with integrating sensory inputs and can be over or under sensitive to different stimuli.
 There are other symptoms that can sometimes come into play as well.

-If you work with children and would like to learn more about mental health disorders then this course will increase your understanding of mental health issues facing children and adolescents.
-Take this course to:
+- Would you like to increase your understanding of mental health issues facing children and adolescents today?

 - Improve your knowledge and understanding of child mental health issues.